aaronsdevera/aaronsdevera.github.io/_posts/2015-12-26-whoip-automated-ip-identification-and-geolocation.md

 -h, --help          :     Assistance
 ```

 The **list file feature** parses through the list file for IPs with a regex.
 The **traceroute feature** performs a pretty standard traceroute, targeting the hops along the way to your target domain.
-This mode was interesting; targeting the google.com domain, I revealed hops registered to Comcast datacenters in Wichita, Kansas, despite my close proximity to Mountain View.
+This mode was interesting; targeting the google.com domain, I revealed hops originated from datacenters in Wichita, Kansas that were registered to Comcast Business Solutions, despite my close proximity to Mountain View.

 ## Free and open-source
 I welcome anyone to [visit the source code on GitHub and contribute](https://github.com/aaronsdevera/whoip).
 This was a hack-and-slash couple hours worth of programming, and a manageble start to improve upon!